fernandohu/quickstart-java-springboot-batch-maven/README.md

 # Java with SpringBoot + Maven Quickstart

-Project startup with Docker, Java and Spring Boot + Maven.
+Project startup with Docker, Java and Spring Boot Batch + Maven.

-The goal of this project is to have a local environment where it is possible to build, run the Spring Boot-CLI and run the application from the command line.

-In other words, you will have to manually setup your IDE and integration with JDK.

-Besides this, with the default configuration, the `.m2` folder will be shared between the host machine and the Docker container and will be cached in multiple runs.
+When this application is run, an in-memory database is automatically set up with content that is in the following file:

+/app/src/resources/schema-all.sql

+The Spring Boot batch application is configured with one Job that has one single Step (see BatchConfiguration).

+The Step reads data from the "people" table (PersonItemReader), then it processes the records using a `processor` (PersonItemProcessor) and finally it updates the database using a `writer` (PersonItemWriter).

+After the end of the Job execution, the JobCompletionNotificationListener is triggered to notify the end of the execution.

 ## Requirements